johlym/johnathan.org/_posts/2018-08-16-the-anti-credit-card-skimmer-detector.md

 ---
-title: The Anti-Credit Card Skimmer Detector
+title: The Credit Card Skimmer Detector
 layout: post
 date: 2018-08-16 00:00:00 +0000
 excerpt: Crazy this is still a thing.